MisconceivedSec/misconceived_bounty/README.md

 The other optional arguments are:

+- `-u -user-agent-addition <string>`
+   - String to add to user-agent as per BB program's request
+- `-ps -provided-subdomains <file>`
+   - File of subdomains provided by BB program
 - `-b -brute-wordlists file[,file,...]`
    - Wordlist(s) for subdomain brute-forcing, comma separated
 - `-ghr -github-recon url[,url,...]`